victormihaita/victormihaita/README.md

 ### Hi there, I'm Victor 👋

 ## I'm an enthusiastic Software Developer!
-- 🔭 I’m currently working as an iOS Dev @ [Artland](https://www.artland.com)!
-I also get involved in the Backend part of the project working with Golang.
+- 🔭 I’m currently working as iOS and Backend Dev @ [Artland](https://www.artland.com)!
-- 🌱 I’m currently learning new and more effective development patterns for iOS 😁
+- 🌱 I’m currently learning new and more effective development patterns for iOS and Golang.
 - 👯 I’m looking to collaborate with other passionate developers

 ### Connect with me: